santroma1/distractor_generation_spanish/data_annotating_notes.md

 # GLOBAL NOTES
 - There is a text on Tennesse, that has 2 questions
 - For a reason, its not exporting datapoint 177.
+- There is another text with 2 questions